 Harisen Kardon is Golden Age Hospitality‘s People & Culture Manager.
 With an undergraduate degree in Industrial and Labor Relations, specializing in Human Resources from Cornell University, and a MBA from Columbia University, Harisen oversees people and culture related initiatives for all Golden Age venues.

-Amanda Key is the HR Manager for Golden Age Hospitality.
+Amanda Key is the DIRECTOR OF HUMAN RESOURCES for Golden Age Hospitality.
 She oversees recruiting, employee relations, compliance, and payroll.
 Amanda is ultimately responsible for maintaining and implementing the group's best employment practices.

 After 15 years in the hospitality industry, primarily FOH restaurant and venue management, she made a leap into the non-profit sector.
 Immediately prior to joining GAH, she headed up the finance department of an affordable housing developer headquartered in the East Village, NYC.
 Amanda has been with GOLDEN AGE HOSPITALITY since 2015.